|

 "Oh, I LOVE those multi-part questions Humans ask," The Doctor

-replied, manoeuvring himself around the console to the environmental panel.
+replied, manoeuvring around the console to the environmental panel.
+“We’re

-"We're on a ship because I was just a very, very tiny tad out in
+on a ship because I was just a very, very tiny tad out in my steering.

-my steering.
-We're in the English Channel, it's 2015 and it appears to
+We’re in the English Channel, it is 2015 and he ship appears to

 be an eighteenth century two-masted brigantine of the sort known as a